nimaltd/Nimaltd/README.md

 I specialize in designing **modern, lightweight, and reliable C libraries** for embedded systems.
 My goal is to make **embedded development simpler and cleaner**, so engineers can focus on building products, not reinventing the wheel.

-Programming and electronics are more than just my career—they are my passion.
+Programming and electronics are more than just my career, they are my passion.
 I enjoy transforming **low-level complexity** into **reusable, well-structured, and developer-friendly libraries**.

 ### ⚡ Focus Areas